Best Hospital Advertising Strategies + Examples [2025]

 With the worst of the pandemic over, advertisers are turning back to out-of-home advertising campaigns to reach consumers while they are outside and engaging with their surroundings.

-Finding the correct path forward in a marketing campaign can be difficult.
-If you aren’t sure where your ads should be featured, we at Terraboost are leaders in the marketing industry and can provide you with guidance and a free personalized quote
+Finding the correct path forward in a hospital marketing campaign can be difficult.
+If you aren’t sure where your ads should be featured, we at Terraboost are leaders in the marketing industry and can provide you with guidance and a free personalized quote.

-We have over 120,000 displays located in big name stores like CVS, Walgreens, Acme, and even mall networks like Simon Malls.
+We have over 120,000 displays located in top-name stores such as CVS, Walgreens, Acme, and even mall networks like Brookfield Malls.
 Through our network of wellness billboards, we reach 130M consumers daily with up to 80% engagement.